ahuacate/nas-hardmetal/README.md

 # 2. Prerequisites
-Its assumed the installer has some Linux skills.
+It's assumed the installer has some Linux skills.
 There are lots of online guides about how to configure OEM NAS brands and Linux networking.

 Most OEM NAS have a Web Management interface for all configuration tasks.